vinibit/ticket-agency/README.md

-# ticket-agency-ejb
+# ticket-agency examples
-Estudo do livro JBoss AS 7 Development.
+Exemplos baseados no livro JBoss AS 7 Development.